 The goal of the VDC method is to help businesses solve problems and improve the quality of project processes.
 By identifying the crucial aspects of the project, the client’s goals can be clearly specified.
 They must be supported by project objectives.
 The key success factor is then for the stakeholders to collaborate on the same project towards the same goals.
 If you want to achieve sustainability and lower lifespan costs, you can’t leave it up to chance.

-VDC – 3 components
+Virtual Design and Construction – 3 components

-VDC is not a new tool or technique, but rather a combination of well-known, effective techniques and modern tools integrated into a system.
+VDC is not a new tool or technique, but rather a combination of well-known, effective techniques and modern, powerful tools integrated into a system.
 BIM is a critical component of VDC, along with planning and a meeting method known as ICE.
 However, the emphasis is as much on work processes as it is on tools; it is about technology and human collaboration, and it is commonly referred to as PPM.

 ICE (Integrated Concurrent Engineering) meetings goals are to “develop, show and explain the product, organization, process, POP and 4D models” (Kunz).
 That does mean that ICE meetings are interdisciplinary.
 They incorporate modern visualization technology and allow for simultaneous design work.
 Rather than sending emails back and forth between disciplines, this enables for the introduction and approval of modifications in a far more expedient manner.